May 1984: Giorgio Moroder

 The Murnau-Stiftung had nothing else, I am quite sure.

-That is why Patalas referred Moroder to MoMA, and that led him onto a
+That is why Patalas referred Moroder to MoMA.

-Anyway, the Eckart Jahnke edition is about 2,000' longer than the Moroder edition.
+For what it’s worth, the Eckart Jahnke edition is about 2,000' longer than the Moroder edition.

 I remember reading in the weekly Variety that when Moroder premièred his edition of Metropolis